Seyoumyonas/Seyoumyonas/README.md

 🚀 About Me

-I'm a passionate Web Developer and Generative AI Enthusiast, currently pursuing my senior year at Eastern Washington University.
+ currently pursuing my senior year at Eastern Washington University.
 My interests are focused on Generative AI, Machine Learning, and Web Development, aiming to bridge the gap between cutting-edge AI technology and practical applications in various domains.

 🌟 Current Project
 Vision-Based Models for Crop Disease and Weed Detection